rsdoiel/antenna/archives/2025/food_2025.29.md

 date: 2025-07-24, from: Bon Appetet

-Hawai‘i's beloved fried chicken is crispy, sweet, and savory.
+Hawai‘i’s beloved fried chicken is crispy, sweet, and savory.

 <br>